AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/Wiki-Home.md

 - **Log namespace**: The integration uses `logging.getLogger(__name__)` per module (e.g. `solaredgeoptimizers.sensor`); the top-level logger name is `solaredgeoptimizers`.
 - **Levels**: `info` for setup and main steps, `debug` for URLs, responses, timezone, and per-optimizer details, `warning` for missing/zero measurements and server 5xx, `error` for auth/connect/parse failures.
 All debug calls are guarded with `isEnabledFor(logging.DEBUG)`, so there is no performance cost when the log level is `info` or higher.
 Debug messages use consistent prefixes (`SolarEdge Optimizers`, `SolarEdge Optimizers coordinator`, `SolarEdge Optimizers sensor`, `SolarEdge Optimizers (legacy)`, `SolarEdge One`, `SolarEdge Dual API`) so you can filter logs by component.

-**What debug logging covers:** Config flow (user form, validating input, unique_id check, creating entry with title, reauth form, options/reconfigure form when showing — with current prefix, include_site_id_in_entity_id, use_solaredge_one — or saving, removal and device count); setup (dual API with use_solaredge_one, login check, coordinator with include_site_id_in_entity_id, inverter models fetch, site/inverter/string device creation with model and suffix, platform forward, coordinator stored); unload (unload start, platform result, API session close, registry cleanup when nothing to remove, unload complete); coordinator (panel list request, representative optimizers or random batch with configurable batch size (`LIGHT_CHECK_BATCH_SIZE`), update cycle — do_full_refresh, should_light_check, measurement_age, desired_interval, latest_measurement, obtained_from, revert-to-One retry when data from legacy — adaptive light check and full refresh, refresh strategy determination, full refresh vs reuse item count, lifetime energy entry count, timezone, update complete, inactive device skipping with status, duplicate position resolution with suffix assignment, string/inverter/site aggregated data creation with status and child counts); sensor platform (setup entry, base_name and include_site_id and site_id, adding optimizer with panel_id/serial/model/panel_type/status, duplicate optimizer position resolution with suffixes, inactive device sensor skipping, aggregated sensors with status, obtained_from sensor, entity count, device status summary when inactive devices exist, status value updates, skip on exception); API client (dual API: use_solaredge_one/legacy-only, fallback to legacy when One has no valid measurements or fails; legacy: login, layout, requestAllData with configurable timeouts (`API_TIMEOUT_SHORT`/`API_TIMEOUT_LONG`), get_lifetime_energy_cached; SolarEdge One: OAuth steps, token, get_inverter_models, requestSystemData/requestSystemDataBatch, timeout retry (warning), _build_optimizer_data_from_response, requestAllData, cache, optimizer temperatures with unit and F→°C conversion when portal sends Fahrenheit, errors).
+**What debug logging covers:** Config flow (user form, validating input, unique_id check, creating entry with title, reauth form, options/reconfigure form when showing — with current prefix, include_site_id_in_entity_id, use_solaredge_one — or saving, removal and device count); setup (dual API with use_solaredge_one, login check, coordinator with include_site_id_in_entity_id, inverter models fetch, site/inverter/string device creation with model and suffix, platform forward, coordinator stored); unload (unload start, platform result, API session close, registry cleanup when nothing to remove, unload complete); coordinator (panel list request, representative optimizers or random batch with configurable batch size (`LIGHT_CHECK_BATCH_SIZE`), update cycle — do_full_refresh, should_light_check, measurement_age, desired_interval, latest_measurement, obtained_from, revert-to-One retry when data from legacy — adaptive light check and full refresh, refresh strategy determination, full refresh vs reuse item count, lifetime energy entry count, timezone, update complete, inactive device skipping with status, duplicate position resolution with suffix assignment, string/inverter/site aggregated data creation with status and child counts); sensor platform (setup entry, base_name and include_site_id and site_id, adding optimizer with panel_id/serial/model/panel_type/status, duplicate optimizer position resolution with suffixes, inactive device sensor skipping, aggregated sensors with status, obtained_from sensor, entity count, device status summary when inactive devices exist, status value updates, skip on exception); API client (dual API: use_solaredge_one/legacy-only, fallback to legacy when One has no valid measurements or fails; legacy: login, layout, requestAllData with configurable timeouts (`API_TIMEOUT_SHORT`/`API_TIMEOUT_LONG`), get_lifetime_energy_cached; SolarEdge One: OAuth steps, token, get_inverter_models, requestSystemData/requestSystemDataBatch, requestAllData (single batch for all optimizers; on batch failure, per-optimizer fallback with ThreadPoolExecutor), timeout retry (warning), _build_optimizer_data_from_response, cache, optimizer temperatures with unit and F→°C conversion when portal sends Fahrenheit, errors).
 Enable with `logger: logs: solaredgeoptimizers: debug` in `configuration.yaml`.

 ### Logging